brentw (Brent Watts, NC.

 Oresme's proof of the divergence of the harmonic series :

 To apply the above to the question at hand, we have to show that the

 published one elementary way to do so, based on the remark that

 the series is bounded from below by the series obtained by replacing 1/n with 1/p,

 where p is the lowest power of 2 greater than or equal to n:

-By grouping equal terms in this sum, we see that the partial sum
+By grouping equal terms in that series, we see that the partial sum

 up to the term of rank n=2p is simply equal to 1+p/2.